rahil1202/smart-attendance-system/README.md

-# Smart Attendance System Problem Statement 📝
+# Smart Attendance System  📝

 **Problem**: Traditional attendance tracking systems rely on manual processes, which are prone to errors, time-consuming, and inefficient.
 Educational institutions and organizations require a more accurate and automated solution to track attendance.